 Causes of Dizziness After Stroke

-Not all dizziness after a stroke looks or feels identical.
-Some forms of dizziness can cause you to feel as though the entire room is spinning, while others might simply cause you to lose your sense of balance.
+Dizziness after a stroke looks and feels different for everyone.
+Some people can feel as though the entire room is spinning, while others might momentarily lose their sense of balance.

 - Low blood pressure